dashqrcodes/dashqrcodes/README.md

 I'm really proud of myself for having validated the idea by doing business with a local L.A. funeral.
 Analog: served over 400 paying customers using analog methods to earn over $70k in revenue, 30k printed keepsakes, $0 CAC, 5,000 work hours saved, 100% profit increases.

-Full-time startup mode (LITERALLY I'M ZERO TO ONE)!
+Full-time startup mode...ZERO TO ONE!
+Easter egg: the first printed order was fulfilled at 4Printings on El Camino Real in Mt.
+View, CA in the exact building that was formerly the Byte Shop that, in 1976, sold the very first Apple computers from Steve Jobs and Steven Wozniak.

+- 400+ paying customers
+- 30,000+ printed cards and keepsakes
+- $70K lifetime revenue
+- 98% customer satisfaction (2% were hard lessons we apply to QC today)
+- 30+ old photos animated with AI — families saw their loved ones young and free... in "heaven"
+- Bootstrapping
 It's a big personal step for me as it's my first ever software endeavor and I have real paying customers!
 This is one small step in the massive AI journey.

 This is only the beginning.